alyssaafp/Project_Assignment_TPPR2001/README.md

 - Keeping the logo centered and icons at the right places
 - Making it look visually appealing on both big and small screens.
+- Stock link aligned under the step description
+-

 Fixes:

 - Used flexbox to align things better
 - Added media queries to stack things properly on smaller screens.
+- Moved the html for stock link inside the class step-description-container

 Next actions

-- Continue with “How it works section
+- Continue with Popular produce section, including images (3).
 -